Discovering Remote Devices

 Note: Applies to IPAD discovery instances only.

-Timeout (sec): The period of time after which the discovery messages sent by the Skylight sensor: control instance expire.
-Use this parameter to have the Skylight sensor: control stop listening for reply messages (advertisements) from remote devices.
+Timeout (sec): The period of time after which the discovery messages sent by the Sensor Control instance expire.
+Use this parameter to have the Sensor Control stop listening for reply messages (advertisements) from remote devices.

 The timeout value you choose must be less than or equal to the Rate value indicated above.